LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 9. there's no bug with linkcount!!!
 10. always check that the size of dir is a multiple of dirent size
 11. I add a panic in s5fs_mkdir when there's no space, it should be removed once I'm sure there is no bugs
+12. pinned page is allocated
+13. off_t is signed int

 ####TODO